Niannian1108/malicious-url-detector/README.md

 - 878 benign URLs
 - 300 malicious URLs

 There is also a separate held-out hard-negative evaluation set containing 21 benign URLs excluded from training.
+This set is kept separate so that the false-positive rate on legitimate but suspicious looking pages is measured on URLs the model has never seen during training, giving an unbiased estimate of real-world performance.

 There are also dedicated hard-negative benign files:

 - `backend/data/raw/official_hard_negatives_train.csv`
 - `backend/data/evaluation/official_hard_negatives_eval.csv`

 These files contain official, legitimate URLs from sign-in, security, verification, account recovery, and support pages on trusted domains such as Google, GitHub, Microsoft, Apple, PayPal, Dropbox, Adobe, AWS, Atlassian, and Amazon Pay.
-These are intentionally "phishy-looking" but safe, which makes them useful for reducing false positives.
+These are "phishy-looking" but safe, which makes them useful for reducing false positives.
 The evaluation file is excluded from training so false-positive results are measured on held-out URLs.

 Benign URLs come from legitimate, traceable sources: